Azure-Samples/iot-edge-opc-plc/README.md

 The following nodes are part of the PLC simulation:
 - Alternating boolean
 - Random signed 32-bit integer
-- Random unsigend 32-bit integer
+- Random unsigned 32-bit integer
 - Sine wave with a spike anomaly
 - Sine wave with a dip anomaly
 - Value showing a positive trend